dapogon/cellcoal/README.md

 ## Getting started

-1. Download: get the program from the GitHub repository at <https://github.com/dapogon>.
+1. Download: get the program from the GitHub repository at <https://github.com/dapogon/cellcoal>.
 Under the "Code" tab you will see a section call "release".
 Click on it download the source code in .zip (or tar.gz) format.
-Then unzip the *coaltumor-x.y.z.zip* file (for example, coaltumor-1.0.0).
-You should see now a folder called coaltumor-x.y.z.
+Then unzip the *cellcoal-x.y.z.zip* file (for example, cellcoal-1.0.0).
+You should see now a folder called cellcoal-x.y.z.
 Move into the folder to compile and run the program.

 2. Compile: type make.
 The program should compile without much problem in Linux/MacOSX.
 The makefile is provided for the gcc compiler.

-3. Run: type ./coaltumor.
+3. Run: type ./cellcoal.
 Arguments will be read from a parameter file calle.
 Alternatively, arguments can be entered directly in the command line.

 ## Citation

-- If you use CoalTumor, please cite: Posada D. (2018) *CoalTumor: coalescent simulation of single-cell genomes*. <https://github.com/dapogon/coaltumor>
+- If you use CellCoal, please cite: Posada D. (2018) *CellCoal: coalescent simulation of single-cell genomes*. <https://github.com/dapogon/cellcoal>